 A caffeine headache may develop if you don’t drink any coffee at the usual time; but it also can develop if you drink less than usual—say, one cup instead of two or three.
-(See also our post “Symptoms of Caffeine Withdrawal—Worse Than Headaches.”)

-Caffeine Headache or Migraine?
+Caffeine Headache vs. Migraine

 It isn’t clear what causes migraines—what triggers them tends to differ between individuals.
 Experts theorize that sufferers may have a genetic disposition to these severe headaches, and that stress, hormones, and changes in blood flow and blood vessels also may be factors.

 Dilated blood vessels are a hallmark of migraine headaches, so often a caffeine headache will develop into a migraine if you are susceptible.
 If you frequently suffer from migraines and you’re a coffee drinker, your doctor may recommend that you gradually reduce your coffee intake.

 Most headache sufferers can consume up to 200 mg of coffee per day (the average American drinks 200 to 300 mg, which is roughly two to three cups).
 The National Headache Foundation recommends, not surprisingly, that you avoid drinking coffee every day if you tend to suffer from caffeine headaches.

 Coffee is the most commonly known source of caffeine.
 These drinks and foods, however, also contain notable amounts of caffeine.